-While the numbers continue on a positive trajectory, every stakeholder in the renewable energy ecosystem knows that’s not a given.
-Particularly with a new administration in the White House and questions about the future of the EPA under Scott Pruitt.
+While the numbers continue on a positive trajectory, every stakeholder in the renewable energy ecosystem knows that’s not a given, even with a climate change advocate in the White House.
 All companies hoping to be successful in this ever-changing industry must be cognizant of building strong relationships with a wide variety of internal and external stakeholders.
-Smart, multi-faceted programs are key for renewable energy communications.
+Smart, multi-faceted programs are key for the success of renewable energy communications.

 To survive and thrive in this mercurial environment, consider these five areas when planning your communications strategy: